influxdata/giraffe/giraffe/README.md

     - **innerHeight**: _number._ The **height** (see above) without the size of the area below the x-axis.

-    - **columnFormatter**: _function(string)._ A function that takes a column key and returns a function that can format values for that type of column.
+    - **columnFormatter**: _function(string)._ A function that takes a column name and returns a function that can format values for that type of column.
 When **columnFormatter** is called with "\_time", it returns a function that takes ECMAScript time values and returns the human-readable time stamp for that value.